pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/ingress/index.md

 - An **Ingress Controller** to manage **HTTP/HTTPS** external access to the `Console` and authentication services (`oidc` and `identity` services).
 - A **TCP Load Balancer** to manage **gRPC** external access to `pachd`.

-The diagram below gives a quick overview of the above recommendations on AWS EKS:
+The diagram below gives a quick overview of those recommendations on AWS EKS:
 ![Infrastruture Recommendation](../../images/infra_recommendations.png)

 ### `NodePort`